prathyvsh/htdp/README.md

 and made me re-evaluate my understanding of recursion learned thus far.
 There's so much that single question made me re-assess.
 Apart from that all the questions marked in each of the sections as interesting ones are worth doing and doing well.
 My attempts, I feel could have been better and more concise if I had spent more time on them.
+No claims made that all of the answers are foolproof.
+You are more than welcome to send a pull request if you spot any error(s).

 One of the crucial skills I gained by doing the exercise is to think a bit and sketch some solutions down on paper before I started writing any code.
 I am sure this saved me considerable on contrast